Law of Wihtred: Content

 The chapter divisions are editorial and although divided into 22 chapters by Oliver, an earlier editor Frederick Attenborough had divided it into 28 separate chapters.

 The Law allows that a bishop's word, like a king's, is to be regarded as legally incontrovertible without needing any concomitant oath, though lesser ecclesiastics must exculpate themselves before the altar.
 Provision 1 exempted the church of paying taxes to the king, but it also specified that churchmen must pray for and honour the king.

 A charter of Wihtred's, dating c.
 699, has an almost identical provision, exempting the kingdom's minsters from tax, but in turn requiring the king's position be respected otherwise.
-Some of the clauses regarding illicit marriages and the authority of bishops echo rulings made by the 672 Synod of Hereford, presided over by Theodore of Tarsus.
+Some of the clauses regarding illicit marriages and the authority of bishops echo rulings made by the 672 Synod of Hertford, presided over by Theodore of Tarsus.

 Included among the other religious offences punished are the consumption of meat during Christian fasting and gift-giving to pagan idols.
 The law also punishes nobles for working their slaves on the Sabbath, and frees such slaves if they are so forced.
 Working on the Sabbath was a concern also addressed in the near-contemporary Paenitentiale Theodori, attributed to Archbishop Theodore.

 The theft provisions of the code allow the killing of thieves caught in the act, without the need to pay wergild.
 If the thief is not killed, the capturer is entitled to half the payment if the thief is subsequently ransomed, though the king may himself kill the thief or have him enslaved "across the sea" in addition to ransoming for the value of the thief's wergild.
 The law's final chapter provides that any foreigner or stranger who goes off the track and does not draw attention to himself by blowing his horn may be killed or captured.